daniel-gieseler/early_stop/src/prompt_template.md

 # Solution

+- Think deeply about the problem.
+- You don't need to open any other files to look for more information.
 - Choose a solution_name.
 - Create a solution_name.py at the /solutions folder.
 - In that script, at least one function must be called solution_name, it will be the entry point for the evaluator.